 5. Eat A Balanced Diet

-A healthy, balanced diet can help to protect your skin and maintain your youthful appearance.
+A healthy, balanced diet can help protect your skin and maintain your youthful appearance.
 Consume lots of fruits and vegetables, which are among the best things to include in a healthy diet (11).

 6. Exfoliate Your Skin